Ambassador to Serbia

 List of lawyers and interpreters

-A list of English speaking lawyers who may be able to help you with official transactions in Serbia.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government
+A list of English speaking lawyers who may be able to help you with legal matters in Serbia.
+A separate list of interpreters and translators is also available.
+Inclusion in these lists does not constitute official endorsement by the British Embassy Belgrade or the UK government.

 Explanation of the prison system in Serbia for British nationals.